AI-Protocol-Official/Documentation/guides/how-to-launch-utility-token/how-to-launch-token-dpt.md

     ![token-7](./screenshots/token-7.png)
     > You have to select your token contract name that you selected earlier.\
-    Like in my case I will chose ElanaERC20
+    Like in this case we will chose ElanaERC20

 * Click on **Deploy** and it will show the Metamask popup for deployment.